yiisoft/assets/docs/guide/en/asset-manager.md

 ```

 You can create your own custom exporters for various integrations,
-you just need to implement the `Yiisoft\Assets\AssetExporterInterface`.
+just need to implement the `Yiisoft\Assets\AssetExporterInterface`.